xcatliu/simplemde-theme-base/README.md

 https://raw.githubusercontent.com/xcatliu/simplemde-theme-base/master/dist/simplemde-theme-base.min.css
 ```

-That all, there is no step three
+That all, there is no step three.

 ## Create your theme